ExpressLRS/Docs/docs/quick-start/transmitters/betafpv900.md

             ![Build]
             </figure>

-        6. Once the Build process is done, a Temp folder window should popup containing your firmware binaries.
+        6. Once the Build process is done, a Temp folder window containing your firmware binaries should pop up.

             ![Temp TX]{ align=right }

             - You can use any of these files.
             - Do not close this Temp folder because this is where you will take your firmware from in the later steps.
 If you are planning on using your phone or tablet to upload the firmware file later, copy the named file into it for later (see the next point).
-            - the firmware file named in the format `<device target name>-<version>.bin` is best used if you'll be moving these firmware files into one folder, so you know what firmware version it is and for which device it is.
+            - the firmware file named in the format `<device target name>-<version>.bin` is best used if you'll be moving these firmware files into one folder so you know what firmware version it is and for which device it is.

             <br clear="right" />

-        7. On your Radio, press the ++"SYS"++ Key to display the Tools Menu where Lua Scripts can be found.
+        7. Press the ++"SYS"++ Key on your Radio to display the Tools Menu, where you can find the Lua Scripts.
-            - Older Radios or those with only one Menu Key will need to long-press the ++context-menu++ Key to access the System Menu.
+            - Older Radios or those with only one Menu Key must long-press the ++context-menu++ Key to access the System Menu.
             - Consult your Radio User's Manual on how to access the System Menu.

         8. Scroll down and select `ExpressLRS` Lua Script.